zacharydhamilton/java-consumer-example/README.md

 - The following is an example of running consumer containers, specifically subscribing them to partitions 0 and 1 of a topic named `colors`.
     - ConsumerA:
       ```bash
-      docker run --rm --it \
+      docker run --rm -it \
       -e GROUP_ID="grouped" \
       -e TOPIC="colors" \
       -e AUTO_OFFSET_RESET="latest" \